 advertising marketing brands

-Question: What is a good way to keep track of sources? (notecards? spreadsheets? works cited?)
+Question: What is a good way to keep track of sources? (notecards? spreadsheets [when you have many ideas] works cited?)

 includes trade journals and scholarly journals

 searchable via databases

 should be evaluated for accuracy, credibility, and currency (w's)